yashdev9274/Data-Scientist-Roadmap/Data-Science /Kubernetes/README.md

 This platform can run on-premises or in the cloud, and it makes it easy for organizations to deploy, scale and manage containerized applications in a consistent and predictable way.

+## Kubernetes Components

+This section is under maintainance.
+> You can raise issue to work on it

 ## NameSpace